anonymeye/ripplex/examples/react-app/README.md

-# Ripple Store - React Example
+# Ripplex Store - React Example

-This is a React example application demonstrating how to use the Ripple Store state management library.
+This is a React example application demonstrating how to use the Ripplex Store state management library.

 ## Overview

-The Ripple Store is a re-frame inspired state management library for TypeScript.
+The Ripplex Store is a re-frame inspired state management library for TypeScript.
 This example shows how to integrate it with React using custom hooks.

 ## Features Demonstrated